oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Editorial and reference fixes
    * Better introduce the phrase processed SD-JWT payload in the end of (#sd_jwt_verification) on Verifying the SD-JWT
    * Moved considerations around unlinkability to the top of the Privacy Considerations section
-   * Remove the brief discussion of publishing private key(s) to reduce the value of leaked or stolen data
+   * Remove the brief discussion of publishing private key(s) to attempt to reduce the value of leaked or stolen data

    -11